Yao is devoted to helping her clients in the United States and China bring their real estate and construction projects to fruition.

 Real Estate.
 Yao focuses on commercial and residential real estate acquisitions and dispositions.
 She also represents landlords and tenants in connection with commercial leasing transactions.
 In addition, Yao has experience in working with cooperative and condominium boards in New York City.

 Construction.
 Yao negotiates and drafts the wide range of contracts integral to the success of her clients’ construction projects, including construction access license agreements, design agreements, owner-contractor agreements, subcontract agreements and construction management agreements.
-Her clients have included building owners, developers, design professionals, interior design firms, architecture firms, international hotel chains, and non-profit organizations.
+Her clients have included building owners, developers, design professionals, interior design firms, architecture firms, international hotel chains, food manufacturers, retailers, entertainment venues, and non-profit organizations.
 Additionally, she often advises design professionals on state licensing requirements.

 China Practice.
 Born and raised in Northeast China’s Jilin Province, Yao is a native speaker of Mandarin.
 She attended law school at Peking University and later was a practicing lawyer in Beijing before moving to the United States.
 Her experience has included advising Chinese clients in their real estate acquisition and disposition, leasing, development, and construction projects in the United States.
 Yao has assisted several U.S.-based clients with establishing operations in China, negotiating architectural design contracts with Chinese owners and registering trademarks in China.
 While living in Beijing, she also served as General Counsel to the China Commercial Corporation for International Economic and Technical Cooperation.